RaresIovu/FreeCAD-models/README.md

 - [`stem/`](stem/) - A stem model
 - ['DCmotor/'](DCmotor/) - A model of a brushed DC motor, contains a macro for simulating its rotation
+- ['motor/'](motor/) - A model of a thermic motor, contains a macro for simulating the cycles

 ## Requirements